godak9/Credit_Card_Analysis_Machin_Learning/README.md

 Using oversampling techniques, the minority class was resampled to make it larger.
 Then, the resampled data was fit to logistic regression models.

 #### Model 1: **RandomOverSampler** algorithm
 Using the naive random over-sampling technique algorithm, instances of the minority class were randomly selected, reused and added to the training set until the majority and minority classes were balanced.
-For this section I imported the **RandomOverSampler** class from the **imblearn.over_sampling** module.
-I first created an instance of the **RandomOverSampler** algorithm, then resampled the data using this algorithm, and, finally, fit the resampled data to a **LogisticRegression** model using the **lbfgs** solver.
+For this section, I imported the **RandomOverSampler** class from the **imblearn.over_sampling** module.
+To use this class, I first created an instance of the **RandomOverSampler** algorithm, then resampled the data using this algorithm, and, finally, fit the resampled data to a **LogisticRegression** model using the **lbfgs** solver.
 The computer generated predictions using the resampled data.
 The **RandomOverSampler** algorithm added 52,722 samples to the minority class.
 ```
 # Resampling the training data with the RandomOversampler
 from imblearn.over_sampling import RandomOverSampler